 Buildings on leasehold land 15 years

 Installations and equipment 5-15 years

 Furniture and fixtures 1-5 years

 Motor vehicles 5 years

-Right of use 3 years

 The carrying values of property and equipment are reviewed for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
 If any such indication exists and where the carrying values exceed the estimated recoverable amount, the assets are written down to their recoverable amount, being the higher of their fair value less costs to sell and their value in use.